celiamorse/PLP/README.md

 C# allows you to have multiple methods with the same name, but with different parameters.

 ## Additional Considerations
-Access Modifiers: C# uses access modifiers (public, private) to control the visibility of classes and methods.
+-Access Modifiers: C# uses access modifiers (public, private) to control the visibility of classes and methods.

-Encapsulation: C# encourages encapsulation by using properties to control access to class fields.
+-Encapsulation: C# encourages encapsulation by using properties to control access to class fields.

 Consider a class with a private field for age
 ```